MC-DeltaT/cpu-performance-demos/superscalar-execution/README.md

 perf stat -e instructions,cycles ./superscalar
 ```

-## Explanation
+You should observe that the program executes with more than one instruction per cycle on average.

-x86 CPUs are "superscalar" processors, meaning they are able to execute multiple instructions in parallel.
-Each loop iteration performs three arithmetic instructions - which each take one cycle - but their operands are independent of each other, allowing the CPU to execute them simultaneously.
-The result is that the program executes more than one instruction per cycle.
+The reason is that x86 CPUs are "superscalar" processors, meaning they are able to execute multiple instructions in parallel.
+Each loop iteration performs three arithmetic instructions - which each take one cycle.
+However, their data operands are independent of each other, allowing the CPU to execute them simultaneously instead of one at a time.